The Gospel of Afranius: Structure and plot

 The book is divided into two parts.
 The first part is a non-fiction essay and polemic in which the author, a Russian biologist, challenges the claims made by Josh McDowell, an American evangelical apologist and evangelist, in his book The Resurrection Factor (1981).
 McDowell's book argues that events portrayed in the New Testament, specifically, the resurrection of Jesus, cannot be explained without miracles and have to be seen as a proof of the direct intervention of God.
 Eskov took McDowell's book as a challenge and decided to publish his own in response.
-In this part of the book, he engages with a number of McDowell's arguments.
+In this part of the book, he overviews the known historical facts and engages with a number of McDowell's arguments.

 The second part of the book is a novel and a dramatic portrayal of Jesus, through a story of Afranius (a character from Mikhail Bulgakov's Master and Margarita), in the novel said to be the head of Pontius Pilate's secret service, and his successful manipulation of Jesus Christ and the apostles.
-The Romans are concerned with the violent opposition to their rule from the factions associated with the religion of Judaism, and design a plan (Operation Ichthys) to create a new, more pacifist religion that would weaken the Judaism faction while being less antagonistic to the Roman rule.
-For that purpose they chose a new sect organized around Jesus Christ as the most suitable to their goals, and infiltrate it with an undercover operative (Judas).
-Meantime, John the Baptist, seen as a competitor to Jesus, is executed.
+The Romans are concerned with the violent opposition to their rule from the factions associated with the religion of Judaism, and design a plan (Operation Ichthys) to create a new, more pacifist local religious movement that would weaken (and ideally eclipse) the dominant Judaism factions while being less antagonistic to the Roman rule.
+For that purpose they choose a new sect organized around Jesus Christ as the most suitable to their goals (cf. John 11:47-48), and infiltrate it with an undercover operative (Judas), tasked among other things with spreading miracle stories like Jesus walking on water by pretending to have eyewitnessed them (which would be later repeated by others to create the Ascension narrative).
+Meanwhile, John the Baptist, seen as a competitor to Jesus, is executed.
 The Roman plot culminates with the Roman agents staging two fake resurrections (first of Lazarus of Bethany, second of Jesus).
 The plan succeeds at discrediting the rabbinical court (Sanhedrin) and deceiving the apostles who became convinced they witnessed a series of supernatural miracles, while in fact what they have seen were staged events orchestrated by paid performers and Roman agents.